 Donated eggs will be used to treat infertility patients who require donor eggs to conceive a child.
 The donated eggs collected by Egg Donors Australia will only be used by patients attending City Fertility Centre and Rainbow Fertility.

-Fertility treatments using an egg donor are available to single women, same-sex couples as well as heterosexual couples.
-Fertility units are required by law not to discriminate on the grounds of marital or sexual preference.
+Fertility treatments using an egg donor are available to single women, same-sex couples and heterosexual couples.
+Fertility units are required by law not to discriminate on marital or relationship status, gender identity, intersex status, or sexual preference.

 The recipients will be given non-identifying information about the natural characteristics of the donors to help them choose a suitable donor.

-Donors are described by basic physical characteristics, social traits and medical history on her and her family.
+Basic physical characteristics, social traits and medical history describe donors.

 Each donor is given a code number, and the non-identifying information available includes: